Unboxing Amazon Timestream

 There are a bunch of integrations available to help you with the data ingestion and analytics part.
 If you want to write queries from scratch, check out the SQL based Timestream Query Language Reference.
-If you are interested in the details, I created a video for our ambitious cloudonaut plus subscribers, where I demonstrate how I ingest and analyze stock prices with Timestream.
+If you are interested in the details, I created a video where I demonstrate how I ingest and analyze stock prices with Timestream.

 Watch Michael analyzing data from the stock market.
 The video explains how to ingest data into a Timestream table and shows how to query the data.

 I’m impressed by the simplicity of Timestream.
 The time-series database I worked with before was much harder to operate and use.
 I enjoy the following features a lot: